dmfbsh/dmfbsh.github.io/churches/visiting.md

 The running total for the number of churches visisted is:

-251 churches visited
+- 251 churches have been visited
-of which for
-53 the inside was inaccessible.
+- 198 of which the inside has also been accessed (79%)